If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 Perhaps because of concerns about weight, bicycle kickstands (or prop stands) seem to have gone out of fashion somewhat, even though they are very useful.
 I do not know of any current British kickstand manufacturers.

 The Cyclists’ Touring Club (CTC; a cycling charity) site is a useful source of cycling information, for example about how to transport bicycles by air and they even sell a large plastic bag (the CTC Plastic Bike Bag) for this purpose (not sure where that is made though).
 There’s more information about flying with your bike on the Two Wheel Travelblog site.
 The CTC site also has useful and clear information on topics such as lighting regulations for pedal cycles and how you can take bikes by public transport.
+The Heathrow website has advice on getting to and from Heathrow by bike, tells you about the Heathrow Cycle Hub for airport workers and has information on cycle routes into Heathrow.
+Bicycles can weigh 20 – 30+ lbs (10 – 14kg), so bear this in mind when flying – most airlines will fly your bike as part (or more likely all) of your checked baggage allowance and remember baggage allowances vary from airline to airline (for your cabin baggage that is true too).
+The fab “My Ten Speeds” website considers weights of vintage bicycles amongst other things.

 Companies such as Dunlop, John Bull (the Leicester Rubber Company; later know as the John Bull Rubber Company; later taken over by Dunlop) and Rubberweld used to make cycle puncture repair kits in the UK, but sadly these companies are now closed.